weiweihook/RLPlanner/README.md

 ### Results
+### Comparisons of reward, wirelength, temperature and runtime

+### Comparisons of the final placement

 ## References
 [1]Y. Ma, L. Delshadtehrani, C. Demirkiran, J. L. Abellan, and A. Joshi, “Tap-2.5 d: A thermally-aware chiplet placement methodology for 2.5 d systems,” in 2021 Design, Automation & Test in Europe Conference & Exhibition (DATE).
 IEEE, 2021, pp. 1246–1251.